Call Recovery Ranger for help today. +1-866-256-2052 Helpline Information

 An alcoholic is someone who has an unhealthy relationship with alcohol and who drinks too much or too often.
 This can include drinking to excess, drinking to cope with problems or drinking in dangerous situations.
 Alcoholism is a serious medical condition and can have serious health consequences.

-Read More: Can You Bring Alcohol To Great Wolf Lodge?
+Read More: Can You Have Alcohol On Daytona Beach?

 What are the Signs of an Alcoholic?